What is POLST?

-The conversation and form can be started by any healthcare professional (nurse, social worker, chaplain, doctor) but ultimately must be reviewed, completed and signed by a patient’s health care provider (doctor, nurse practitioner, physician assistant) after he/she discusses life-sustain treatment options with the patient and the patient selects a treatment plan.
+The conversation and form can be started by any healthcare professional (nurse, social worker, chaplain, doctor) but must be reviewed, completed, and signed by a patient’s health care provider (doctor, nurse practitioner, physician assistant) after he/she discusses life-sustain treatment options with the patient and the patient selects a treatment plan.
 Once the form is filled out, the provider and patient (or healthcare agent) sign and date the form.
 The patient keeps the original.
 Copies, like Healthcare Directives, are provided for the hospital and family members.
 A POLST form is not valid unless signed by a health care provider.

 Who should have a POLST conversation and form?

 Patients with serious health conditions who need to make decisions about life sustaining treatment in advance of medical emergencies should have a POLST conversation and form.
 The POLST form is recommended even for patients who have a healthcare directive, because it provides greater detail as to the provision for emergency care of the patient.

 The original POLST form (with green trim) is intended to travel with the patient between care settings including the patient’s home, long term care facility or hospital.
 It should be kept in a place where emergency responders can find it (the refrigerator door if the patient lives in a house or in a chart of a hospital or nursing home if the patient is there).Â Ideally this form will also be kept as part of a patient’s electronic medical record.

 How often should a POLST form be Reviewed and or Replaced?

 The POLST form should be reviewed each time the patient is transferred from one care setting or level to another, or when there is a substantial change in the patient’s health status.
 A patient can request a change ANY TIME.
 A new POLST form should be completed when the patient’s treatment preferences change.
 There is no expiration date on the POLST form.